biruk2080/personalized-Learning-Planner-Agent/README.md

 # Personalized Learning Planner Agent

-A sophisticated AI-powered learning assistant that creates personalized learning plans based on user skills and goals.
-Built with LangChain, LangGraph, and Gradio for an interactive experience.
+This demo showcases a sophisticated AI-powered learning assistant that generates personalized learning plans based on a user’s current skills, learning goals, and available time.

+Built with LangChain, LangGraph, and use Huggingface Gradio UI and space to deploy and serve, the system demonstrates how modern LLM workflows can be orchestrated into a modular, state-driven AI agent with an interactive web interface.

 ## Features